arg0s/arg0s.in/_posts/2014-04-11-what-we-learnt-from-a-failed-mvp.md

 As we thought about this, there were a number of questions.

 * Do people care at all about Charades?
-It turned out that Ellen's charades game was [wildy popular](https://www.youtube.com/watch?v=Bf8RTdWdd44), and there was a lot of buzz around Heads Up Charades, but that was not indicative about whether people would want to play online.
+It turned out that Ellen's charades game was [wildly popular](https://www.youtube.com/watch?v=Bf8RTdWdd44), and there was a lot of buzz around Heads Up Charades, but that was not indicative about whether people would want to play online.
 * Would charades be engaging enough that people would want to play regularly?
 * If we set up a real-time game to mimic the mechanics of the game we are used to, that would require friends being present at the same time, which may be hard to schedule.
 * If scheduling was hard, would people be comfortable playing with strangers in games rooms like poker online.